 Thanks to a partnership with After School Matters, Summer Squad participants earn a stipend for their participation in the program, rewarding them for their hard work all summer.

 Looking for a fulfilling summer job that will help build leadership skills while having fun?
-Girls in the Game’s Summer Camp brings over 120 diverse girls together and exposes them to positive female role models.
-Teen counselors and adult staff lead clinics on more than 30 different sports and fitness activities, as well as workshops on health and leadership topics.
+Girls in the Game’s Summer Camp brings over 120 diverse girls, ages 7-13, together and exposes them to positive female role models.
+Teen counselors and adult staff lead clinics on more than 30 different sports and fitness activities, as well as workshops on health and leadership topics for four-to-five weeks in the summer.